broncowdd/BoZoN/readme.md

 # Version history

+## New in 2.1
+### /!\ Read carefully to avoid data loss !
+- added a top bar menu
+- added a minimalist auto gallery function: when a folder contains only images, it will be displayed as a gallery for the user.
+- bug fix on rss feed and share links
+- Added multiuser capacity !
+Now, the admin (the first user) can create new users.
+Each user has his own separated upload folder.
+- Added a import script: beacause of multiuser change, the ID file, the upload folder, the users data has a new format...
+If you're upgrading from 2.0 or less, keep only private and upload folders, install bozon.
+When you first start, it will ask you if you want to import previous data.

 ## New in 2.0 beta
 - major changes in bozon's structure: all is called from index page
 - real home page